scalalandio/chimney/docs/source/getting-started/quickstart.rst

   libraryDependencies += "io.scalaland" %%% "chimney" % "|version|"

-Library is currently supported for Scala 2.12.x and 2.13.x on JVM, SJS 1.x, SN 0.4.
-Other versions should be considered EOL.
+Library is currently supported for Scala 2.12.x and 2.13.x on JVM, ScalaJS 1.x, Scala Native 0.4.

 .. warning:: Due to some `compiler bugs <https://issues.scala-lang.org/browse/SI-7046>`_, it's recommended to use at least Scala 2.12.1.